Whether you’re installing a new air conditioner or looking to maximize your current one, having it level is important.

 • Compressor damage due to grinding parts.

-The compressor is one of the costliest components to replace on your air conditioner.
-If it goes out, you’re better off doing air conditioning installation due to this part’s cost.
+The compressor is one of the costliest parts to replace on your air conditioner.
+If it fails, you’re better off doing air conditioning installation because of this part’s cost.

-If your air conditioner isn’t level, water could end up accumulating in the pan instead of draining away.
-This can lead to:
+If your air conditioner isn’t level, water might end up accumulating in the pan instead of flowing away.
+This can cause:

-• Water pooling around the air conditioner.
+• Water accumulating near the air conditioner.

 • Rust and mold.